 5.1 Details of CEL Projects Involved in

-The types of CEL projects the faculty staff, and students have been involved in vary.
-The faculty staff were typically involved in university-funded projects (F1, F2, F3, F4) or projects under modules taught (F5); while students were involved in projects within the formal university curriculum (S1, S2, S4, S5, S6, S7) or projects beyond the formal university curriculum, that is co-curricular projects (S3).
+The types of CEL projects the faculty, staff, and students have been involved in vary.
+The faculty staff were typically involved in university-funded projects (F1, F2, F3, F4) or projects under modules taught (F5); while students were involved in projects within the formal university curriculum (S1, S2, S4, S5, S6, S7) or projects beyond the formal university curriculum, that is, co-curricular projects (S3).

 “…the innovation that we offer is about the strengthening of institutions in the management